You've been tasked with developing your first eLearning course. Now what?

 - Not all learners start from the same place.
 This will help you determine where those gaps are.

 - Not all learners will acquire information the same way.
-You may acquire insights to how to deliver the knowledge that they lack.
+You may acquire insights into how to deliver the knowledge that they lack.

 Pre-assessments help you identify what learners already know, need to know, and how you should deliver the information.
 After reviewing your objectives, your team should focus on researching the audience’s needs as a priority.
 These insights coupled with your learning objectives will formulate the strategy for success.